15+ Home Insurance Discounts: How to Lower Your Premium in 2026

 Step-by-Step Savings Checklist

-1. Request a full discount audit from your insurer Call your agent or log into your insurer's portal and ask them to list every discount currently applied to your policy — and every discount you could qualify for with simple changes.
+1. Request a full discount audit from your insurer Call your agent or log into your insurer's portal and ask them to list every discount currently applied to your policy, plus every discount you could qualify for with simple changes.

 2. Bundle your home and auto If you're not already bundling, compare bundled home and auto rates from at least three carriers.
-Amica, Allstate, and Nationwide lead on bundle savings.
+American Family, Amica, and State Farm lead on bundle value in 2026.

-3. Install (and document) safety upgrades Add a monitored security system, smart water sensors, and smoke detectors.
-Notify your insurer in writing and provide proof of installation and monitoring agreements.
+3. Install (and document) safety upgrades Add a monitored security system, smart water sensors with auto-shutoff, and smart smoke detectors.
+Notify your insurer in writing and provide proof of installation and active monitoring agreements.

 4. Upgrade your roof If your roof is 10+ years old, get a quote on Class 4 impact-resistant shingles or a metal roof.
-The insurance savings can help offset the upgrade cost over time.
+In hail-prone states, the 20–35% premium discount can pay back the upgrade in just a few years.

-5. Switch to annual payments + paperless Combine paid-in-full, auto-pay, and paperless discounts for an easy 8–15% savings with no effort required.
+5. Switch to annual payments + paperless Combine paid-in-full, auto-pay, and paperless discounts for an easy 8–15% savings with virtually no effort.

 6. Ask about military, senior, and loyalty credits Don't assume these are automatically applied.
 Explicitly ask your insurer to verify and add all membership-based discounts.

-7. Review your deductible Raising your home insurance deductible can lower your premium meaningfully — just make sure you have the savings to cover it if needed.
+7. Review your deductible Raising your deductible can lower your premium meaningfully.
+NerdWallet's 2026 analysis shows raising it from $1,000 to $2,500 saves about 9% per year on average.
+Just make sure you have the savings to cover it if needed.

-8. Shop at renewal — every 2–3 years Loyalty discounts are real, but so is "loyalty tax."
-Comparing quotes at renewal ensures your insurer's pricing remains competitive.
+8. Shop at renewal, every 1 to 2 years Loyalty discounts are real, but so is "loyalty tax."
+Comparing quotes at renewal ensures your insurer's pricing remains competitive against the best home insurance companies of 2026.

 Pincher's Pro Tip